pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/cloud-providers/docker/setup.md

 ### Configuring The Provider

-Once obtained, there are two ways to communicate your configurationj tokens to Pulumi:
+Once obtained, there are two ways to communicate your configuration tokens to Pulumi:

 1. Set the environment variable `DOCKER_HOST`: